Baxter Barracks |

 Orlando Bridgman's Fort

-A settlers' two-story timber garrison house, fortified in 1742.
-Attacked by Indians in 1747.
+A settlers' two-story timber garrison house, fortified (stockaded) in 1742.
+Attacked and burned by Indians in June 1746 and again in October 1747.
+Rebuilt and burned again in June 1755.
 Located about one-half mile south of Sartwell's Fort.
-It stood until about 1824.
+The house remained standing until about 1824.

 Josiah Sartwell's Fort

 A settlers' two-story timber garrison house fortified in 1740.
-It was dismantled in 1837 and replaced by a farmhouse using much of the original material.
+Attacked and burned in June 1755.
+The house was dismantled in 1837 and replaced by a farmhouse using many of the original timbers.

 A fortification on the Connecticut River south of Brattleboro.
 It was a wooden stockade 180-feet square, with 12 guns, manned by 55 men.
 It was attacked by Indians in 1724 before the stockade was completed.
 The site was the state's first permanent settlement.
 The fort was built by the Massachussetts colonial militia.
 The fort was eventually dismantled.
 Because of the construction of the Vernon Dam just downriver in 1908, the original site of the fort is now underwater.
 The Fort Dummer Historical Association built a complete model of fort and is on display in Brattleboro.
 State marker located near the Brattleboro Railroad Station.